s20002-pjatk/ASI_project_s2002/README.md

 The program can be divided into the following stages:

-1.preparation of initial dataset</n>
+1.preparation of initial dataset
 2.training of the model
-3.evaluation and drift detection on new data 4.augmentation of the dataset by incorporation of the new datapont 5.retraining and updating the model
+3.evaluation and drift detection on new data
+4.augmentation of the dataset by incorporation of the new datapont
+5.retraining and updating the model

 Ponits 2 to 5 are in a loop which causes the model to be  constantly updated.